Antony Chuter

 Professor Carol Coupland

-Carol Coupland is a Professor of Medical Statistics in Primary Care at the University of Nottingham and works one day a week as a senior researcher in the Nuffield Department of Primary Care Health Sciences at the University of Oxford.
+Carol Coupland is Emeritus Professor of Medical Statistics in Primary Care at the University of Nottingham and a senior researcher at the University of Oxford.
 She has conducted many research projects using QResearch data which have been published in high impact journals such as the BMJ.
 Her key research interests are in the development and validation of algorithms for predicting risk of disease and evaluating safety of commonly prescribed medications.

 Dr Paula Dhiman